SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 When you have finished with the scenario, pick up a new one and start it over again following the PR and review process.

-As soon as the Bounded Context is fulfilled the team can continue with the next one.
+As soon as you are done with the Bounded Context, move on to the next one.

 ## Summary